Gosport Half Marathon

 I knew that the next supporter I saw would be Stu, just at the top of a ramp.
 I was so happy to see him, but I also warned him that I was feeling unwell and asked him to go to the finish.

-I could see the time on the clock (gun time) was 1:58:43.
+The time on the clock (gun time) was 1:58:43.
 I had achieved my goal!
 I felt so elated… but knew that I couldn’t just stop as I was feeling dehydrated and really shaky.
-I’ve fainted after several races and wanted to cool down a bit.
-LRR Captain Emily came over to me and helped me to get a cup of water before I had my chip removed and was presented with a medal and a goody bag.
+After several

 The goody bag at Gosport Half Marathon is always packed with lovely stuff: